I'm glad you’re here.

 To reduce suffering and enhance quality of life, some people may need proactive planning to enable a loved one to live safely at home as long as possible.
 Others may need compassionate space held for their longings and support to envision their next chapter and create that livable new normal.

-In 14 years in the field, I have experienced people being full of potential.
+In 15 years in the field, I have experienced people being full of potential.
 To change the story.
 To pick up the pieces and put them together afresh.
-I would be honored to guide and support you and your family.
+I would be honored to guide and support you.

 Come on in.